hpcleuven/VscDocumentation/source/access/getting_access.rst

 request a VSC account.
 Check below for exceptions or if the generic procedure does not work.

-Open the `VSC account page`_ and select your "home" institution.
-After you log in using your institution login and password, you will be asked to upload your public key.
-You will get an e-mail to confirm your application.
+#.
+Open the `VSC account page`_.
+#.
+Select your "home" institution from the drop-down menu and click the "confirm" button.
+#.
+Log in using your institution login and password.
+#.
+You will be asked to upload the public key you `created earlier <create key pair_>`_.
+#.
+You will get an e-mail to confirm your application, click the included link to do so..
-After the account has been approved by the VSC, your account will be created and you will get a confirmation e-mail.
+#.
+After the account has been approved by the VSC, your account will be created and
+   you will get a confirmation e-mail.

 .. note::